Surprise Confession, Chap. 1

 "By the way," I said later, "I forgot to tell you—I talked to Mom after I went home last night."

 "Really?"
 String asked, and just from the tone of his voice, I could tell he was nervous.
-And I don't blame him for that, I said to myself, remembering some of the things Mom had said about him, before last night.
+And I don't blame him for that, I thought, remembering some of the things Mom had said about him, before last night.
 "What did your mom have to say?"

 "Nothin' much, really," I said, "just that she's real happy that you finally pulled your head out of your rear end about me, and she said that maybe you're not as big of a fool as she thought you were."
 I gotta admit, I was a little nervous about adding that last part, but, it was the truth—Mom had thought String was a fool for the longest time—before last night, that is.